CWood-sdf/banana.nvim/README.md

 Requiring these markup files uses the slash seperator that links use (rather than the dot lua uses).
 The filenames index.nml and index.ncss are the "init.lua"s for banana.
 So to require the file in banana/plugin/index.nml, the require path would just be "plugin"; to require banana/plugin/other.nml, the require path would be "plugin/other".

 When using Instance:loadNmlTo(), adding "?..." allows parameter passing in the same way browsers use it.
-This feature is currently not spread accross the entire ecosystem, but it will happen eventually.
+This feature is currently not implemented in every load function, but it will happen eventually.

+An example plugin, [banana-example](https://github.com/CWood-sdf/banana-example), exists that better shows how banana recommends plugins be layed out.

 ## Executing banana plugins